 Laugh Three Times and Call Me in the Morning

-Can laughter really help us heal?
-Anecdotal evidence and some studies seem to point in that direction.
-Scientists are still investigating, but why wait for them to figure it out?
+Anecdotal evidence and some studies seem to indicate that laughter can help us heal.
+Scientists are still investigating, but don't wait for them.
 Just yuck it up.
-It certainly cannot hurt.
+It certainly can't hurt.

 The Benefits of Laughter

 Laughter is a powerful coping mechanism that you rely on when you need to lighten your mood.
 The health benefits associated with laughter are also convincing enough to give this free treatment a try.

 Researchers have found that laughter may:

 - Bolster the immune system

 - Lower stress hormones

 - Prevent heart disease

 If you're looking for ways to start laughing it up, consider these methods:

 - Pickup a joke book or collection of funny essays